desanker/open-nap-master/manuscript.md

 1. The NAP-SDG iFrame

+2. The risk continuuum between drr, adaptation and loss and damage

-2. Developing a collection of systems for adaptation taking into account SDGs, Sendai Framework, urban systems and other relevant frameworks
+3. Developing a collection of systems for adaptation taking into account SDGs, Sendai Framework, urban systems and other relevant frameworks

-3. A general Open NAP applicable to any country
+4. A general Open NAP applicable to any country

-4. Case study: Country x
+5. Case study: Country x

-5. Adaptation Solutions Database
+6. Adaptation Solutions Database

 ##Introduction {.page_break_before}